 Went to church, got “wooshed” with a flag!

-Rachel Hauck apology, church, dancing, waving flags, worship expressions 23 Comments
+Rachel Hauckapology, church, dancing, waving flags, worship expressions 23 Comments

 I’m a worship leader at a non denomination church with… shall we say… charismatic leanings.
 We’re not weird.
 Nor “holy rollers.”